enoevol81/SneakerPanel_Pro/README.md

 2. In Blender, go to Edit > Preferences > Add-ons > Install
 3. Select the ZIP file

+## Lace Generator
+1. Enable **Show Lace Options** in the sidebar to reveal lace settings.
+2. Tweak the profile type, scale, resample count and other parameters to shape the lace.
+3. With a curve object selected, click **Apply Lace Geometry** to add the modifier.

+*Note: The Lace Generator only works on curve objects.*

 ## Author
 Created by [Your Name]